-These diverticula form when adjacent structures form scarring pulling on the whole wall of the esophagus (e.g. parabronchial diverticula, epiphrenic diverticula).
+The traction diverticulum has all the layers of the oesophageal wall and is a true diverticulum.
+These diverticula form when adjacent structures form scarring, pulling on the whole wall of the esophagus (e.g., parabronchial diverticula, epiphrenic diverticula).

-Foetor ex-ore (stinky breath) and dysphagia are common.
+Foetor ex-ore (stinky breath) and dysphagia are common in traction diverticulum.
 This may especially result in regurgitation and aspiration during the night.
-Diverticula can easily become inflamed or form fistulae with the accumulation of food remains.
+Diverticula can easily become inflamed or form fistulae with the accumulation of food particles or food remains.

 A damaged myenteric plexus leads to a disruption of esophageal peristalsis and insufficient slackening of the lower sphincter, resulting in the typical “champagne glass” dilation of the esophagus.

-Patients complain about difficulty swallowing, regurgitation and a feeling of retrosternal pressure.
+Patients may present with complaints about difficulty swallowing, regurgitation, and a feeling of retrosternal pressure.